Why Be Concerned About Emerging Contaminants in Drinking Water

 Many residents and families now take a proactive approach.
 They install water filters in their homes instead of drinking directly from the tap.
 They do this not just because of the emerging contaminants in drinking water.
 They do this because they know that even the ordinary contaminants present risks to their health.

 There’s no perfect solution for ensuring the purity and cleanliness of your drinking water.
-But you can reduce the risks by having an under sink water filter in your home.
+But you can reduce the risks by having an under sink water filter in your home, for example a reverse osmosis filter which are becoming increasingly popular.
 Many Sydney homeowners even install a shower filter to minimise their risks (e.g. exposure to harsh chlorine).

 Common and Emerging Contaminants in Sydney Drinking Water